Comè

 Comè /fr/ is a town and arrondissement located in the Mono Department of Benin.
 The commune covers an area of 163 square kilometres and as of 2012 had a population of 33,507 people.
 It was home to a refugee camp for Togolese refugees until it was closed in 2006.

 Comè is home to a constituent monarchy, currently led by Togbé Akati II Djidjilévo.
 Djidjilévo claimed the kingdom covers 57 villages, primarily those of the Watchi community.

-Geography

-Comè is located in the south-western part of Benin, north of the coastal communes of Grand-Popo and west of Bopa and Lokossa.
-The commune includes lagoon-adjacent areas near Lake Ahémé and lies within the Mono River watershed.

-The terrain consists of sandy-gravel plains, hydromorphic soils, and low-lying basins suitable for market gardening.

-Administrative structure

-Comè is divided into several arrondissements, commonly listed as: